Where can I get help?

 What is the difference between the GraphHopper Directions API and the open source projects like the GraphHopper routing engine and the optimization engine jsprit?

-The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Route Optimization API and the Geocoding API.
-This entire set is also available for self-hosting.
+The GraphHopper Directions API is a collection of routing related APIs: like the Routing API, the Matrix API, the Route Optimization API and the Geocoding API.

 See here for a more detailed comparison.